microsoftgraph/msgraph-sdk-dotnet-core/README.md

 If you are looking to build the library locally for the purposes of contributing code or running tests, you will need to:

-- Have the .NET Core SDK (> 1.0) installed
+* Have the .NET Core SDK (> 1.0) installed
-- Run `dotnet restore` from the command line in your package directory
+* Run `dotnet restore` from the command line in your package directory
-- Run `nuget restore` and `msbuild` from CLI or run Build from Visual Studio to restore Nuget packages and build the project
+* Run `nuget restore` and `msbuild` from CLI or run Build from Visual Studio to restore Nuget packages and build the project

+> Run `dotnet build -p:IncludeMauiTargets=true` if you wish to build the MAUI targets for the projects as well.

 ## License